FireBrandMint/GJham-Engine/README.md

 Actually a library because the UI will probably look 15 years old, executable by BATs and there will be more than one editor........

-Still in development, any help is appreciated.
+Still in development, any help is appreciated, if you wanna help please message me.

 # Goals from BIG-BIG-BIG to less important